-(5) Represents 11,000 shares of common stock issuable upon the exercise of a warrant to purchase shares of common stock with an exercise price of \$15.00 per share, subject to customary adjustments, which expires on December 2, 2019, and 32,371 shares of common stock issuable upon the exercise of a warrant to purchase shares of common stock with an exercise price of \$6.30 per share, subject to customary adjustments, which expires on June 25, 2020.
-Roth Capital Partners, LLC is a Financial Industry Regulatory Authority-registered broker-dealer and received the warrant as compensation for investment banking services in connection with the private placement of securities referenced herein.
+(20) Represents 11,000 shares of common stock issuable upon the exercise of a warrant to purchase shares of common stock with an exercise price of \$15.00 per share, subject to customary adjustments, which expires on December 2, 2019, and 32,371 shares of common stock issuable upon the exercise of a warrant to purchase shares of common stock with an exercise price of \$6.30 per share, subject to customary adjustments, which expires on June 25, 2020.
+Roth Capital Partners, LLC is a Financial Industry Regulatory Authority-registered broker-dealer and received the warrants as compensation for investment banking services in connection with the private placements of securities referenced herein that were consummated in December 2014 and June 2015.
 The individual persons who share the power to vote and/or dispose of these securities are Byron Roth and Gordon Roth.